muwangshu/AverageDistance/README.md

 # References
 * Mu, W. & Tong, D. (2020).
 Distance in Spatial Analysis: Measurement, Bias, and Alternatives. _Geographical Analysis_.
 52: 511-536.
 * Mu, W. & Tong, D. (2021).
 Computation of the distance between a polygon and a point in spatial analysis. _International Journal of Geographical Information Science_.
-Accepted and upcoming.
+36 (8), 1575-1600.

 ## Requirements
 ~~~